 Where to find out more

-Vacancies are advertised in local newspapers, and specialist publications including The Bookseller and The Bookdealer.
+Vacancies are advertised in local newspapers, and specialist publications including The Bookseller.
 Many jobs receive little advertising, so networking and speculative applications are essential.
 Members directories published by The Booksellers Association and The Antiquarian Booksellers Association provide useful contact information.